jrhazlett/compiler_scripts_wasm/README.md

 HOME directory.
 The repo won't block reading the original source file for copying.

 You won't find this repo on npm.
 Its not designed to be used like a 'black box.'

+## To run a compilation process from the shell...

+At the root level, you can run the script like this...

+sh run_server.sh <path to target directory> <optional name for language>
+node src/index.js <path to target directory> <optional name for language>

+If you don't provide the name for the target language, the script will attempt to identify the project's language by searching the project's root directory.

+For go: The script looks for main.go
+For rust: The script looks for Cargo.toml

 ## Now onto the package...